thosgood/this-weeks-finds/markdown/201-250/week213.md

 > Nowadays almost any analytic function that is involved in number
 > theory, when evaluated at certain "natural" points, gives an answer
 > which has a conjectural interpretation in terms of relations between
-> cohomology theories\-\--this is the subject of many conjectures
+> cohomology theories---this is the subject of many conjectures
 > (Deligne, Beilinson, Bloch-Kato,...).
 It is still absolutely black
 > magic!
 Actually I'm being unfair, the relation between special values
 > of \zeta and Euler characteristics is somehow less profound than this